roman-milk/roman-milk.github.io/housewife-bimbo.md

+===

- ****** Housewife Bimbo Ch.
-05 ****** byStoryTeller07© "Do you like my new outfit?" she softly asked.
+"Do you like my new outfit?" she softly asked.
 The pouting lips were so seductive, he wanted to jump onto the bed and caress them.
 He knew better than that.
 He would have to take his time to seduce her.
 In the end they would both be ravenous for each other, so it was worth holding back.
 She had taught him this when they first met.

  The kids were on the other side of the house, so they could make as much noise as they liked.